Human Rights Protection

 In Canada the rights of consumers are protected by law.
 If you have purchased substandard goods, the seller must replace or refund them.
 Pay attention to the conditions for the return or exchange of goods, which are listed on the receipt you received.
-Keep receipts for purchases, as they can be useful to you if the item becomes broken during the warranty period.
-The same applies to services.
+Keep receipts for purchases, they can be useful to you if the item becomes broken during the warranty period.
+The same applies to the services.
 You may find that you have paid for services not provided or not provided in full.
 In this case, you may ask the service provider to give you the service you paid for or a refund.

 12. How can I be protected against fraud?